Mindful Walking: Awakening the Mind and Heart, Blog 3

 Mindful walking wakes us up to the here and now.
 In this present moment we can feel happy and serene, regardless of circumstances.
 Every mindful step we take generates the energy of peace.

 Mindful walking deepens our focus and concentration.
 Each time we bring our attention to our steps and our breath we train our mind to be present.

 Mindful walking helps us to become calm when we are upset.
-The powerful combination of movement, mindfulness of the body, and appreciation of the present moment calms the autonomic nervous system (stress response) and strengthens the parasympathetic nervous system (relaxation response).
+The powerful combination of movement, mindfulness of the body, and appreciation of the present moment calms the sympathetic nervous system (stress response) and strengthens the parasympathetic nervous system (relaxation response).
 Step by step we calm the storm inside us.
 For more information on the neuroscience of mindfulness, read Buddha’s Brain, 2009, by Rick Hanson.